mpirotaiswilton-IW/HexArch-Person-Springboot/README.md

     ```
     SELECT * FROM people_table
     ```
-11. This query should return exactly 1000 rows, you can verify that the list is accurate to the source data by comparing the result of the query to the csv file [Mock_data.csv](https://github.com/mpirotaiswilton-IW/Solace-Person-Springboot/blob/main/person_publisher/src/main/resources/Mock_data.csv)
+11. This query should return 1 result, with the fields the same as the request body contents.